-- Number of Franchises - (1) Number of franchise locations include 953 franchises which are under contract but yet to be opened as of December 31, 2021. - Continue to develop innovative ways to drive productivity.
+- Number of Franchises - (1) Number of franchise locations include 712 franchises which are under contract but yet to be opened as of December 31, 2022. - Continue to develop innovative ways to drive productivity.
 We believe that our agents are already among the most efficient personal lines agents in the industry.
-Compared to the 2020 Best Practices Study, Corporate Channel agents with more than three years of tenure averaged 2.9 as much New Business Production per Agent (Corporate) as the industry best practice; Franchise Channel agents with more than three years of tenure averaged 1.7 as much New Business Production per Agent (Franchise) as the industry best practice.
-We believe there is an opportunity to further expand productivity, particularly in the Franchise Channel.
-We have historically deployed the intellectual capital accumulated in the Corporate Channel (including sales practices, client relationship management practices, recruiting practices and technology) into the Franchise Channel to optimize new business production.
+Compared to the 2022 Best Practices Study, corporate sales agents with more than three years of tenure averaged 4.1x as much New Business Production per Agent (Corporate) as the industry best practice; franchise sales agents with more than three years of tenure averaged 2.5x as much New Business Production per Agent (Franchise) as the industry best practice.
+We believe there is an opportunity to further expand productivity.
+We have historically deployed the intellectual capital accumulated in corporate (including sales practices, client relationship management practices, recruiting practices and technology) into franchisees to optimize new business production.
 We will continue to innovate going forward in an effort to both better serve our clients and expand our platform. - Maximize our effectiveness in managing renewal business.
 We earn significantly larger Royalty Fees from our Franchisees for renewal business than on new business.
 Additionally, many of our largest expenses are significantly lower for renewal business such as compensation costs, risk management costs and client development costs.
 Critical to converting new business into renewal business is strong Client Retention.
-Our Client Retention effort is led by our service centers which had a 2021 NPS score of 91, leading to an 89% Client Retention rate and 93% premium retention rate in 2021.
+Our Client Retention effort is led by our service centers which had a 2022 NPS score of 90, leading to an 88% Client Retention rate and 100% premium retention rate in 2022.
 Key to maintaining these NPS scores and Client Retention rates is the consistency of personnel in our service centers.
-Our consistency in service personnel is due to a combination of the opportunities for professional advancement within the Company and the competitive wages we offer; average compensation for service team employees was over \$47,000 in 2021.
+Our consistency in service personnel is due to a combination of the opportunities for professional advancement within the Company and the competitive wages we offer; average compensation for service team employees was over \$48,000 in 2022.

-Continue to invest in technology to drive efficiencies in all areas of our business.
+• Continue to invest in technology to drive efficiencies in all areas of our business.
 We've made investments in technology to outrun our competitors, and we will continue to find opportunities to utilize technology to widen the gap between us and any nascent competition.